domainaware/checkdmarc-web-frontend/README.md

 ## Pull requests welcome

-I hav't done much frontend dev work, so any help is welcomed.
+I have't done much frontend dev work, so any help is welcomed.